mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/create/cluster/preprovisioned/index.md

 ### SEE ALSO

-* [dkp create cluster](/dkp/kommander/2.3/cli/dkp/create/cluster/)	 - Create a Kubernetes cluster, one of [aks, aws, azure, eks, preprovisioned, vsphere]
+* [dkp create cluster](/dkp/kommander/2.3/cli/dkp/create/cluster/)	 - Create a Kubernetes cluster, one of [aks, aws, azure, eks, gcp, preprovisioned, vsphere]